Sunday, January 25, 2026

 I watched this episode of Sad Boyz and let my brain go into art mode.
 I really like it when Jarvis gets into tech commentary.

 My friends are in town!
 I got into DC on Sunday afternoon and spent the day cleaning my place, then had Ethan and Elvira over for cookies and ice cream.
-Elvira tried on a bunch of my clothes and took home the $400 Tory Burch turtleneck I picked up at a Virginia Goodwill for $6.
+She tried on a bunch of my clothes and took home the $400 Tory Burch turtleneck I picked up at a Virginia Goodwill for $6.
 Elvira pointed out that I'm always finding things.
 This is true.
 We also discussed the theory that everyone's allowed one crazy ex, and you're allowed two crazy exes under one of two conditions: (1) they're crazy for completely different reasons, or (2) they're crazy for the same reason, and you were able to discern the pattern.

 I woke up at 6:20am this morning to meet Elvira for morning yoga, and we had breakfast and coffee nearby.
 In our sleepy state, we got speculative about the future, as usual.
 Tonight I'm taking her and Ethan on a tour of the National Mall.
 We will be bundled up, hot drinks in hand, then probably stop somewhere for for pizza.